Made to Order Aluminium Bifold Doors

 Your bifold requirements vary dramatically depending on the size and position of the property’s opening.
 One thing to consider is the number of panes, or leaves, you want for your bifold door.
 Installing an odd number of leaves allows for one panel to be opened by the handle without using the rest of the mechanism.
 This odd door, sometimes called a traffic door, becomes a usable opening without unfolding the rest of your bifold.
 A traffic door makes perfect sense when popping into the back garden in the colder months.
 It provides quick access to the garden without venting a whole room’s worth of warmth.

-On the topic of warmth, it’s also worth considering whether to opt for double or triple glazing.
+On the topic of warmth, it’s also worth considering whether to opt for double glazing or triple glazing.
 While triple glazing increases the upfront cost, it may well pay for itself in heating savings.
 On top of that, triple glazing, and bifold doors in general, increase property value with a modern entryway upgrade.

 By design, bifold doors display their advantages over other glazed doors with smooth efficiency.
-With extra protective frames and more flexibility than alternatives like French windows and sliding doors, bifolds offer clarity and security to well-designed residences.
+With extra protective frames and more flexibility than alternatives like French windows and sliding patio doors, bifolds offer clarity and security to well-designed residences.
 Their innovations in durability and space make them a staple of domestic design from the distant past to the cutting edge of the future.